Azure-Samples/ms-identity-easyauth-nodejs-storage-graphapi/3-WebApp-graphapi-managed-identity/README.md

 - create a web app
 - publish the web app to Azure

-For information on how to do this from Visual Studio, read the [.NET Core quickstart](https://docs.microsoft.com/azure/app-service/quickstart-dotnetcore).
+For information on how to do this from VS Code using the [App Service Extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice), see the [tutorial](https://docs.microsoft.com/azure/developer/javascript/tutorial/deploy-nodejs-azure-app-service-with-visual-studio-code?tabs=bash).

 After you've deployed the web app to Azure, [configure the Azure App Service authentication/authorization module](https://docs.microsoft.com/azure/app-service/scenario-secure-app-authentication-app-service).
 Also verify that only users in your organization can access the web site.

 ### Step 3: Enable managed identity on an app

-If you create and publish your web app through Visual Studio, the managed identity was enabled on your app for you.
 Read this article to learn how to [enable a managed identity on a web app](https://docs.microsoft.com/azure/app-service/scenario-secure-app-access-storage#enable-managed-identity-on-an-app).

 ### Step 4: Grant access to Microsoft Graph